I. The Law

 • Specific support services are reviewed and discussed during the intake process to best meet the needs of the individual student.

+VII.
 Information Resources and Referrals

 The Office for Students with Disabilities can provide referral and information in relation to resources outside of California State University, Los Angeles.